 Did you know?
 Traditional Chinese Medicine (TCM) comes into play as a complementary treatment to Western medicine, helping both parents and children to better manage ADHD and autism.
 Read on for some of the frequently asked questions about TCM therapies for ADHD and Autism.

-Attention deficit hyperactivity disorder (ADHD) is one of the most common childhood mental health disorders, affecting about 3 to 5% of children worldwide.
+Attention deficit hyperactivity disorder (ADHD) is one of the most common childhood neurodevelopmental disorders, affecting about 3 to 5% of children worldwide.
 Symptoms can make completing everyday activities such as studying and concentrating on tasks more challenging.
 Many a time, behavioural changes as a result of ADHD can also strain the relationship between parents and their children.

 Meanwhile, 1 in 150 children in Singapore has autism, although rising numbers can be attributed to increased diagnostic criteria clarity and more people being appropriately diagnosed.
 As autism is a spectrum, symptoms experienced by children who have been diagnosed with this lifelong neuro-developmental condition vary across individuals.